AMythicDev/zigverm/README.md

 ```

 By default it will create `$HOME/.zigverm` directory as the root folder for zigverm.
 You can customize
-this by setting this by setting the `ZIGVM_ROOT_DIR` to the directory where you want to install
+this by setting this by setting the `ZIGVERM_ROOT_DIR` to the directory where you want to install
 zigverm.
-Make sire you add the `ZIGVM_ROOT_DIR` in your shell config otherwise zigverm would not be able
+Make sire you add the `ZIGVERM_ROOT_DIR` in your shell config otherwise zigverm would not be able
 to locate the installation folder.

 The script will also put the installation directory's `bin` folder to your `$PATH` variable.
 For